beyarkay/masters-thesis/src/02_background.md

 \citep{durbinBiologicalSequenceAnalysis1998}.

 Markov Models provide a formalism for reasoning about states and state transitions over time.
-HMMs then expand on Markov Models so that they can be applied to the common and general problem of extracting a sequence of unseen (hence "hidden") states given a sequence of seen observations, where the distribution of each observation is dependant on the unseen state of the model.
+HMMs expand on Markov Models so that they can be applied to the common and general problem of extracting a sequence of unseen (hence "hidden") states given a sequence of seen observations, where the distribution of each observation is dependant on the unseen state of the model.